 As all of us here know, a good blog post should start with a catchy title and introduction.

-Having a clear introduction will map out what your blog post is really about.
+Having a strong introduction will map out what your blog post is really about.
 You can start by using an anecdote to gain some trust and let readers know you’re an authority on the topic.
-What I like to do though is to start with some good storytelling.
-Something that will introduce the topic in a creative way.
+What I like to do, though, is start with some good storytelling–something that will introduce the topic in a creative way.
 You wouldn’t want to bore the audience from the first few seconds.
+User experience is paramount!

-So instead of deconstructing the subject you want to introduce, simply go for a story related to that.
+Instead of deconstructing the subject you want to introduce, simply go for a story related to that.
 This article started by looking at Instagrammers with the perspective of them being writers.
 Make the reader interested in what they’re going to read next.
+Shorter sentences and concise points usually fare better with your audience.

 Why does this work?
 It briefly introduced the concept of influencer marketing, so the reader knows what to expect next.
-Secondly: it’s got numbers and that will always make things more interesting and trustworthy.
-It makes me as a reader feel like I am reading something that is actually true.
+Secondly: it’s got numbers, and numbers and bulleted lists will always make things more interesting and trustworthy.
+It makes me, as a reader, feel like I am reading something that is actually true.
 Last but not least, it leaves the reader wanting to know more about what to do to avoid certain mistakes and not waste money when it comes to influencer marketing.
+A list post is usually popular for this reason, as well.

-On the subject of how to structure a good blog post, you will see that this blog post has a lot of headings.
-For me, headings are super important, they help in putting my ideas together and having a more clear structure of the article I am going to write.
+Blog post headlines and headings are essential to structure a good blog post.
+You’ll notice that I have included several headings here.
+For me, headings are valuable for sever reasons: they help in putting my ideas together, providing a clear structure of the article I am going to write, and keep the audience informed.

 Headings are also the perfect way to catch attention and clearly state the content of the paragraph below it.
-In such a way they are equally important to the reader – and Google – as it allows them both to skim and understand the main points that your blog post brings up.
-In doing so, it allows readers to quickly scan through your text and decide if they want to take further action into reading it.
+In this way, they are equally important to the reader – and Google – as they allow both to skim and understand the main points that your blog post brings up.
+In blog post content with headings, readers can quickly scan through your text and decide if they want to take further action or continue reading it.

-As a useful blog post SEO tip, make sure to include some of your keywords in your headings, too.
-Google will love it if you do that.
-It will help the search engine determine what the text is about.
+Useful blog post SEO tip: make sure to include some of your short or long tail keywords in your headings, too.
+Google will love it if you do that!
+Heading keywords will help the search engine determine what the text is about.

 For example, when talking about LinkedIn marketing, here are two perfectly good headings to that could be included in your article:

-- Why use LinkedIn as a marketing channel?
+- Why should you use LinkedIn as a marketing channel?

 Have clear paragraphs

-Having a clear introduction and paragraphs is crucial to catch and keep the attention of potential readers.
+Having a clear introduction and well-structured paragraphs is crucial to catch and keep the attention of potential readers.
 Additionally, paragraphs should lead into each other.
 There should be a clear flow of thought between each paragraph.
 The more you get distracted with off-topic rambling, the more the reader will get distracted, too.
+Having solid topic ideas is important, but you must follow through with content that ranks highly in search engine rankings and provides a cohesive stream of thought.

-No one has time to search for a term on Google and then going through tons of useless content that is not relevant to him or hard to read.
+No one has time to search for a term on Google and then go through tons of useless content that is not relevant or hard to read.
 This is why using short but clear paragraphs and sentences is crucial for knowing how to structure a good blog post.

 Always break down your content into paragraphs, clear bullet points or even images.
-This will help improve readability.
+This will help improve readability, whether you are writing a how-to post, or are curating a guest post.

 This brings us to the critical subject of images.